RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Wow, that's impressive!
 I'm definitely starting to think this is a good idea."

 **Person A:** "Wait a second... <hint> That's not entirely true.
 It's not just one panel that can power a whole city.
 It takes a lot of panels working together to generate that kind of energy output.
 I got a bit carried away with my enthusiasm there.
-But, they are still incredibly efficient!"
+But, they are still incredibly efficient!"</hint>

 **Person B:** "Okay, I see.
 Still, it's really cool how much energy we can get from the sun."